nikkywood/adam.michael.wood_writing/in-progress/assets-and-liabilities.md

 With respect to those who feel that government is the only institution large enough to deal with the problem of poverty and that supporting the poor through welfare is part of the civic duty of a just or Christian nation, I would like to suggest that our modern welfare state is deeply anti-life, anti-human, and therefore anti-Christian.

 This belief is based on an understanding of the economic concept of assets and liabilities, and also how institutions "think."
+As a consequence of understanding the anti-life nature of caretake governments, a (broadly speaking) pro-life understanding of businesses and for-profit corporations emerges.

 ## Assets and Liabilities